JulianNicholls/Raspberry-Pi-Misc/README.md

 The beginning of a program to show the values returned from the accelerometers with the Wiimote in different orientations.
 I have abandoned it for now because my Wiimote clone is so flaky that there's no point continuing.

+## python/robot

+These are programs to drive a robot based on the CamJam EduKit 3.

+### 2-motors

+Turn on both motors in one direction for 2 seconds.

+### raise_7890

+Turn on all 4 lines.
+I was having trouble with the supplied driver board, so I needed to turn on all 4 line that the H-bridge driver board uses so that I could connect my multimeter and see if there was voltage.

+### 4-line

+Read the line-following sensor.
+Returns low (0V) for Black, and high (3.3V) for white.
+It works at a distance of ~2.5cm (~1").

+### 5-distance

+Read the ultrasonic distance sensor.
+This returns high for a certain amount of time, based on the echo flight time.
+This is then turned into a distance in cm.
+A voltage divider is necessary to connect this to a Ras Pi because it is a 5V peripheral.

 ## node